TheGigaMaster/Personal-BL3-mods/README.md

 Am currently working my way through new game files.
 There's a lot.

+Most of the information below is old/outdated, as he's coded differently than I anticipated.
+So if you want more proper info, check the raid folder.

 #

 With the new update, I suspect quite a few things have changed, but I haven't had the chance to dive into it yet.